First Aid for Emergency Situations

 While each person runs into slightly different risks, depending on lifestyle and geography, many of the most common emergency situations can happen to anyone.
 Health-related emergencies, such as sudden heart attacks or strokes, can affect a surprisingly wide cross-section of the population.
 Automobile accidents are anNaturally, takin extremely common cause of injury.
 Whether an accident results in minor whiplash or more serious injuries, it's important to learn how to respond quickly.
 Many emergency situations involve threatening situations with other people.
 It's worth learning what to do in cases of muggings, home burglaries, and other scenarios where your personal safety may be endangered.

 Naturally, taking preventive steps to avoid injury is far better than trying to mend the problem afterward.
 In many cases, a few common sense practices can go a long way.
 Follow the same simple safety rules you were taught as a child, and teach them to any children you might have, as well.
 For example, every child learns to look both ways before crossing the road, but many grow up to be inveterate jaywalkers as adults.
 When driving, abstain from imbibing any alcohol,instead, use a "designated driver" system or plan to take a taxi when appropriate.
 Finally, learn to trust your gut.
 If you're walking down a dark street in a shady part of town and you begin to question your safety, follow your instinct and find a better means of getting wherever you need to go.

 Emergency Action Steps

 In emergency situations, it is important to respond quickly.
 A clear emergency action plan is a good way to streamline your responses.
 If you break down your plan into steps, you'll be sure to know exactly what to do.
 For example, your family might draw up an emergency action plan in case of a house fire.
-First, each family member would find the safest route out of the house.
-Next, everyone would gather at a certain point, a good distance from the house.
+Each family member should know where is the safest route out of the house.
+There should be a designated location away from the house where everyone would meet.

 - Anatomy of a First Aid Kit